zellwk/zellwk.com/src/posts/2019-07-24-frontend-vs-backend.md

 That's a big mistake.

 **Frontend and Backend are different beasts altogether**.
-I had to respect their differences to before I could learn Backend properly.
+I had to respect their differences before I could learn Backend properly.

 If I were to explain the difference between Frontend and Backend (in terms of implementation), I would say: